Faculty and Staff

 Amy N. Brodeur, MFS

 Prof. Brodeur teaches in the areas of crime scene investigation and forensic biology, and is a Fellow of the American Board of Criminalistics.
 She has a background in general criminalistics and forensic DNA analysis, and has worked for forensic laboratories in both the private and public sector.
 Her research interests focus on optimizing presumptive biological testing and collection of material from crime scenes.
-In addition to teaching, Prof. Brodeur is the faculty co-advisor for the student forensic science organization, chair of the program admissions committee, and founding Assistant Director of the BMFS program. (firstname.lastname@example.org)
+In addition to teaching, Prof. Brodeur is the faculty co-advisor for the student forensic science organization, chair of the program admissions committee, and founding Associate Director of the BMFS program.
+She recently served for two years as President of the Council of Forensic Science Educators. (email@example.com)

 Assistant Professor, Biomedical Forensic Sciences